 Public Hearing.
-Once a draft of the plan was completed and reviewed by outside agencies and the public, public hearings were held to allow an additional opportunity for public comment at a Planning Commission meeting xxxxxx and a City Council meeting xxxxxx.
+Once a draft of the plan was completed and reviewed by outside agencies and the public, public hearings were held to allow an additional opportunity for public comment at a Planning Commission meeting September 4, 2013 and a City Council meeting October 7, 2013.